 In the summer months, we host cookouts, giving the guests a small taste of normal life.
 This ministry draws on the skills of many parishioners, allowing cooks …Read More »

-St. Paul’s supports South Hills Interfaith Ministries, a human services organization dedicated to providing the resources necessary for struggling families to achieve self-sufficiency.
+St. Paul’s supports South Hills Interfaith Movement, a human services organization dedicated to providing the resources necessary for struggling families to achieve self-sufficiency.
 SHIM provides direct assistance such as food, clothing, and utility assistance) and a variety of family support services including financial literacy classes, an early childhood program, a summer…Read More »